resist-impuls/resist-impuls.github.io/people.md

 [**Thierry Fichefet**](https://www.elic.ucl.ac.be/index.php?id=49): Full Professor at UCLouvain.
 His main research area is modelling climate-cryosphere interactions, with a focus on sea ice.
 He is the father of the Louvain-la-Neuve sea Ice Model (LIM), which forms the core of the NEMO Sea Ice modelling Integrated Initiative (SI3).

+**Yuchun Gao**: PhD student at UCLouvain under the Chinese Scholarship Council (CSC).
+She works on the persistence of Antarctic sea ice observed and simulated by coupled models.

+**Xiaoran Dong**: PhD student at UCLouvain under the Chinese Scholarship Council (CSC) program.
+He works on the use of machine-learning techniques for seasonal forecasting of sea ice.

 -----

 <img src="https://resist-impuls.github.io/images/logo_rmicolor.png" height="4%" width="4%">